rocket-pool/old.docs.rocketpool.net/src/guides/node/local/hardware.md

 If you want to be sure your SSD is sufficient, refer to the [testing SSD performance](https://docs.rocketpool.net/guides/node/local/prepare-pi.html#testing-the-ssd-s-performance) section of the raspberry pi guide.

 ::: tip NOTE
+SSD selection can be a little complexer than expected.

 HDD drives store data on spinning disks, SSDs store space on chips (like SD cards).
 These chips consist of "cells" that store data.
 The amount of data squashed into a single cell has impact on speed.
 When shopping for an SSD you might notice labels like `QLC`, `TLC` or `SLC`.
 These stand for the amount of data in a cell: `Q` for "quad" means 4, `T` for "triple" means 3, `M` for "multi" means 2, and `S` for "single" means 1.
 Less data in a cell means the drive is probably faster, but more expensive.

+SSDs come with or without DRAM, which is a hardware element that makes accessing data on the SSD more efficient.
+Those with DRAM are faster but those without DRAM are cheaper.

-As a rule of thumb: **NO `QLC`** drives. `TLC` drives are good.
-The `MLC` and `SLC` are faster than you need, and far more expensive.
+As a rule of thumb: only drives with DRAM, NO `QLC` drives. `TLC` drives are good.
+The `MLC` and `SLC` are faster than you need, and far more expensive. `QLC` drives with DRAM will outperform `TLC` without, but err on the side of caution.
 :::

 The second consideration is drive size.
 At the time of writing, the `geth` execution client database size runs at about 700GB of space.
 This will grow steadily over time, and while you can periodically prune the database, it is likely to cross 1TB over the coming year(s).
 You will have peace of mind with a larger drive.